cost of living per month Poland

 I was quoted a price of 653 zł per month to cover both my wife and me.

-I don’t doubt that the package is “fully comprehensive”.
+I didn’t doubt that the package was “fully comprehensive”.
 However, I was not willing to pay that sort of money.

 In the future, we may look into buying a cheaper basic medical package which provides ambulance and emergency services and same day visits at Medicover Express.
 Hence, the ideal package to cover all that would be Standard+.

-If you are employed in Poland under a full-time employment contract (Umowa o pracę), you will be covered by the NFZ via the health insurance contributions you must pay.
+If you are employed in Poland under a full-time employment contract (Umowa o pracę), you will be covered by the NFZ via the health insurance contributions you have to pay.

-190 zł per month (medical package for two people)
+310 zł per month (medical package for two adults and a teenage child)

 Adding things up

 First of all, let’s recap.
-Our imaginary couple are renting out a 75m2 flat in a 2016 block of flats in Gdańsk.
-They are childless.
+Our imaginary couple with a teenage child are renting a 66 m2 flat in an apartment complex in Łódź.
+The building was constructed in 2011.
 One half of the couple travels to work while the other half relies on public transport.
+Regarding the teenage child, his parents pay for a twelve-month public transport ticket which comes to 144 zł.

-I will now add things up so you can get a better sense of the cost of living in Poland per month.
+I will now add things up so you can get a better sense of the cost of living in Poland per month based on two adults with a child:

-• Petrol and monthly public transport travel pass – 459 zł
+- Petrol and monthly public transport travel passes – 750 zł

-• Basic private healthcare package – 190 zl (for two)
+- Basic private healthcare package – 310 zł

 Frankly, I think I’ve been quite modest with some of the estimates I’ve provided.
-I’m sure that many people like to go out for a meal and for coffee more than once a month.
-Moreover, the estimate for fuel expenses may also be on the low side.
+Remember that you could easily add another 600-1000 zł for renting an apartment in cities such as Kraków, Warsaw and Gdańsk.
+Moreover, I’m sure that many people like to go out for a meal and for coffee more than once a month.
+I also believe that the estimate for fuel expenses and monthly grocery shopping may also be on the low side.

 Of course, you would need to add the cost of cosmetics and other leisure activities to the total estimate.
-Let’s not forget that I haven’t considered the cost of buying clothes and food etc for children.
+Let’s not forget that I haven’t considered the cost of buying clothes and all the other equipment and materials a child needs for school.

-Overall, I may conclude that most Polish couples (with or without children) might struggle if only one person works.
+Overall, I may conclude that most Polish couples (with or without children) might struggle to get by if only one person works.